 The student will create an original set of 4 nonobjective compositions in which each piece explores line as an emotive tool.

-Pattern and Texture Project
+Project: Pattern and Texture Assignment

 The student will compare pattern and texture by creating a set of 2 original compositions that juxtaposes the 2 elements.

-Illusion of Space Project
+Project: Illusion of Space Assignment

 The student will create a set of 4 original compositions that tells a story or follows a narrative.
 Each composition must clearly demonstrate 1 of the ways of creating the illusion of space/depth.

-Value and Color Project
+Project: Value and Color Assignment

 The student will create a value scale with 9 unique steps of value, a basic color wheel, and a study of tints and shades.